mjolewis/Financial-Derivative-Pricing-Application/README.md

 A Pricer has the obvious job of pricing a financial derivative.
 As such, it includes functions to appropriately price European and Perpetual American equity options using the generalized Black-Scholes formulae.
 Additionally, the Pricer calculates option sensitivities (Delta and Gamma) using either the closed-form or divided difference formulae.

 Finally, the pricing functions always return a matrix where the first element of each row is the Call price and the second element of each row is the Put price.
-This approach ensures that you always receives all relevant pricing information and makes the system more usable from an analytics perspective.
+This approach ensures that you always receive all relevant pricing information and makes the system more usable from an analytics perspective.

 ***Output***\
 The Pricer sends multiple matrices of option data directly to the Output.
 This includes matrices for Mesh Points, Call and Put prices, Call and Put Deltas, and Gammas.
 Upon receiving these matrices, the Output's sole job is to create a CSV file and parse the matrices into rows and columns.